 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-High school graduation or equivalent and five years’ experience in the functional operations of a library including two years beyond the entry level in an area of specialization and one year of lead/supervisory experience.
+High school graduation or equivalent and four years’ experience in the functional operations of a library and/or archives including at least one year at the senior level or equivalent.